 Having started back in 2015, they changed the field by offering their own custom-built platform instead of just consulting and accounting like other companies.
 Xolo targets clients that are solopreneurs operating in the digital world selling digital products or services.

 They have monthly subscriptions with everything you need included in the plan, so you don’t have to worry about any aspect of setting up or managing your Estonian company.
-For company registration, there is a one-time fee of €220, which consists of the state fee (€190) and the API integration fee—they don’t charge anything extra on top of that.
+For company registration, there is a one-time fee of €220, which includes the state fee (€190) and API integration fee.

 Xolo will also help you get an Estonian bank account (LHV), and you’ll only have to pay half of LHV’s standard monthly fee.
 Their success rate with opening LHV bank accounts is 100%, as far as I know.